 Unlike IRAs, a Roth IRA doesn’t have required minimum distributions (RMDs) during the original account owner’s lifetime.

-Five year rule for Roth IRAs says 5 years after the year in which you make a Roth conversion you’re able to withdraw funds for qualifying events without a penalty.
+Five-year rule for Roth IRAs is as follows: 5 years after the year in which you make a Roth conversion you’re able to withdraw funds for qualifying events without a penalty.
 Further, for tax purposes, withdrawals come from after-tax contributions and conversion dollars first; earnings last.
 After-tax contributions aren’t subject to double-taxation.
 If you wait until age 59 1/2 to take money out of a Roth IRA and have passed the 5-year holding period, then your investment earnings and growth will also be tax-free!

 A Roth IRA is an advantageous way to leave assets to beneficiaries, as the account will pass onto an heir income tax-free, assuming a five-year holding period has been met by the decedent.
 Note: Roth IRAs may still be subject to estate tax.
 Under the Secure Act, beneficiaries who inherit a retirement account from a non-spouse can no longer ‘stretch’ the distributions over their lifetime.
 Instead, they have to take the funds in 10 years.